-In a few more months, when I’ve giving this method a good long test, I’ll explain exactly what this is all about.
+In a few more months, when I’ve given this method a good long test, I’ll explain exactly what this is all about.
 But I’ll tease you by saying that it seems the scientific community isn’t immune to bias and jumping the gun.
 Not even close.
 We’d like to think they are, all those men and women in their white lab coats, but they aren’t.
 In fact, there are a number of doctors and researchers right now demonstrating that the advice we’ve been getting about fat and carbohydrates since the late 1970s was wrong.
 Like 180 degrees wrong.

 Let me point you to some presentations you can watch about this right now.

 “The Two Big Lies of Type 2 Diabetes” by Jason Fung, MD